spiral/docs/docs/en/grpc/client.md

 # GRPC — Client SDK

-In the previous part of this [article](./service.md), we showed you how to create a gRPC service `Pinger` in PHP with Spiral Framework and `spiral/roadrunner-bridge`.
+In the previous part of this [article](./service.md), we showed you how to create a gRPC service `Pinger` in PHP with Spiral and `spiral/roadrunner-bridge` package.
 In this part, we will show you how to create a client service `Monitor` for communication with `Pinger` service.

 ## PHP client